reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 Methods inside the service layers contain all business logic.
 The service methods contact the repository layer to access the database.

-We represent each database table with the `@Entity`.

 We store the data about the books and the users in the database.
 For this article, we chose the in-memory H2 database.
-{{% warning title="The H2 database" %}}
-We should use the H2 database only in the prototyping phase.
-Later stages in development require that we use something more stable and production-ready (e.g., Oracle, PostgreSQL, MySQL, etc.)
-{{% /warning %}}

 ## Setting up the Project
-Generating the project using official methods gives us enough jumpstart to dive into the code and write business logic.
+Spring provides the Spring Initializr project which creates an application skeleton for us to jumpstart our development and let us dive into the code and write business logic.

-We will show two ways how to create a new Spring Boot project:
+We will look at two ways how to create a new Spring Boot project:
 - [Creating the project using Spring Initializr](#creating-the-project-with-spring-initializr)
 - [Creating the project using the IntelliJ IDE](#create-the-project-with-intellij)

-Each of the two ways is the correct one, and we can work with any.
+Both ways use the Spring Initializt project underneath and you can choose whichever way works best for you.

 ### Creating the Project with Spring Initializr